-After a brief hiatus last week, I was ready to get back to the Arts Immersion To-Do List this week and complete one of the last two items: Make Art – visual art.
-When I took my Materials of Art course in graduate school and the teacher modeled the use of a material and set us loose to experiment and create, I was like a deer in headlights.
+After a brief hiatus last week, I was ready to get back to the Arts Immersion To-Do List.
+I wanted to complete one of the last two items: Make Art – visual art.
+When I took my Materials of Art course in graduate school, my teacher modeled the use of a material.
+Then set us loose to experiment and create.
+I looked like a deer in headlights.
 That kind of on-demand creativity, particularly in visual art, terrified and paralyzed me.
-Not surprisingly when I created this self-imposed on-demand creativity in visual art with my To-Do List, I had the same reaction.
-And I know that I am not alone.
+Not surprisingly, when I created this self-imposed on-demand creativity in visual art with my To-Do List, I had the same reaction.

 For the teacher in the theater workshop stumped by what to do in a movement/pantomime exercise, we brainstormed areas of focus for a program for English Learners and talked about the units of study in the curriculum that would provide great inspiration for movements to practice the theater technique and additionally allow a deeper understanding of a content area.
-Having that discussion with the teachers in the workshop allowed them to start to think about how to approach Arts Integration.
+Having that discussion with the teachers allowed them to think about how to approach Arts Integration.
 Often teachers begin with a particular content area concept they need to teach and then look for a natural alignment for integration with an area of art.

 The art form and the content area act as context, structure, and inspiration for one another.
-The arts can allow for exploration, reinforcement and assessment for the content areas and the content areas can provide an antidote for the sometimes terrifying and debilitating condition of creative paralysis.
+The arts can allow for exploration, reinforcement and assessment for the content areas.
+In turn, the content areas can provide an antidote for the sometimes terrifying and debilitating condition of creative paralysis.

 Deirdre is a teaching artist and AI coach in the San Diego public schools dedicated to helping classroom teachers make arts an integral part of their teaching.
 Deirdre has an MEd in Arts Integration and over twenty years of classroom and performing arts teaching experience.
 Email Deirdre.